o-jasper/serpent/visualize/readme.md

 # Visualizing based on pydot and the AST tree/LLL

 #### Control flow graph
-The `control_flow_graph` is what i wanted to make, the other one was created because it is relatively easy.
+The `GraphCode().control_flow` is what i wanted to make, the other one was created because it is relatively easy.

 Still WIP

 #### Straight graph
-Note that the `straight_graph` visualization, loses a lot of information.
+Note that the `GraphCode().straight` visualization, loses a lot of information.
 Because it doesnt show the order of the arguments.

 Also have trouble making nodes with the same names not be the same one.